 - (1) To promote and secure mutual understanding and respect by reviewing complaints of unfair treatment and seek voluntary resolution thereof among all citizens in the city. - (2) To receive and investigate complaints of discrimination based on the provisions of this chapter, particularly with respect to the denial of equal access to and discrimination in public accommodations and employment when such denial and discrimination against either individual or group is based on race, religion, color, national origin or sex, and to act as the administrative enforcement body to receive and process fair housing complaints filed under division 5 of this chapter.
-Throughout this Chapter, the term 'sex' shall explicitly include sexual orientation, gender expression, or gender identity.
+Throughout this Chapter, term 'sex' shall explicitly include sexual orientation, gender expression, or gender identity.
 Throughout this Chapter, the terms 'race' and 'national origin' shall explicitly include discrimination on the basis of hair texture and hairstyles that are commonly associated with race or national origin. - (3) To resolve any complaint over which it has jurisdiction under the procedures of this chapter, impose civil penalties, and when necessary, seek equitable enforcement remedies pursuant to N.C.G.S.
-160A-175 for violations of Article IV of this Chapter. - (4) To submit periodic reports at regular intervals to the city manager setting forth the activities of the department, the results of any studies and any recommendations which will result in the improvement of human rights. - (5) To conduct research projects, make studies and reports on the status of women and human rights and related social concerns in the city.
+160A-175 for violations of Article IV of this Chapter. - (4) To submit periodic reports at regular intervals to the city manager setting forth the activities of the department, the results of any studies and any recommendations which will result in the improvement of human rights.